 It wasn’t the first time Tammy had been in a tight spot — she struggled for years to keep her head above water.

-She worked hard to pull herself up, joining work engagement (a program that uses volunteerism to prepare shelter guests to re-enter the workforce), encouraging others and participating in case management.
+Tammy worked hard to pull herself up, joining work engagement (a program that uses volunteerism to prepare shelter guests to re-enter the workforce), encouraging others and participating in case management.

-I cried for two days.
-When I signed the lease and they put those keys in my hand, I didn’t believe it was real. … I thank God every day that we have it.
+“I cried for two days,” she said.
+“When I signed the lease and they put those keys in my hand, I didn’t believe it was real. … I thank God every day that we have it.”